pic

 Just like any other operator, pipes can be broadcasted by prefixing them with a dot ..
 Thus, .|> indicates that the subsequent operation must be applied element-wise to the preceding output.
 For example, the expression x .|> abs is equivalent to abs.(x).

-To demonstrate its use, suppose we want to transform x by taking the logarithm of its absolute values, and then sum the results.
+To demonstrate this use, suppose we want to transform each element of x with the logarithm of its absolute values, and then sum the results.

 x = [-1,2,3]